paulodcsc/React-to-do-list/README.md

-# Chat Application using ChatEngine
+# To-do list using React and Typescript

 This repository contains the frontend and backend of a chat application built using ChatEngine.